anju-james/teamup/README.md

 ### Team TeamUp:  Anju James, Tushar Khandelwal
 ##### You can visit the application [here](http://teamup.curiousmind.tech)

+Application depends on local storage support in browser.
+Not all browsers may support the feature.
+Application was tested  and verified using Chrome and Firefox.

 =======================================================================
  #### TeamUp Web Application Main Tasks